wp-plugins/custom-facebook-feed/README.txt

 * Use the shortcode to display the feed in a page, post or widget anywhere on your site

 To display photos, videos, the number of likes, shares and comments for each post, and for multiple layout options then [upgrade to the PRO version](http://smashballoon.com/custom-facebook-feed/wordpress-plugin/ "Custom Facebook Feed PRO").
 Try out the [PRO demo](http://smashballoon.com/custom-facebook-feed/demo "Custom Facebook Feed Demo").

+= Why do I need this plugin? =
+**Small Business Owners & Marketers**
+Don't have time to blog?
+Save time by using the Custom Facebook Feed instead to generate dynamic, search engine crawlable content on your website.
+All of that quality Facebook content from posts and comments is directly embedded into your website.

+**Designers & Developers**
+Integrate Facebook feeds into your websites that completely match the look and feel of the site.
+No more uncustomizable iframes.

+**Everyone**
+Display your photos at full size, embed your videos, promote your events, all with likes, shares and comments.

 == Installation ==